 When he found out the synagogue had a chance to buy the former Beth Torah site, Ries wrote out a check and then convinced fellow congregants to do the same.
 He also used his background as a real estate attorney to manage the financing of the purchase.

 During the Aug.
 8 procession, Ries walked under a chuppah carrying one of the Torahs, his curly white hair tucked under a black cap.
-The evening had added significance for him
+The evening had added significance for him -- it was also his 70th birthday.

 "It was a wonderful gift to be able to participate in the establishment of a new home for this synagogue," he said later.
 "This was a very moving part of my life."